 Instructional & Enrichment Programs

-Art, music, P.E., media-tech, and science classes provide students with a well-rounded curriculum.
+Art, music, P.E., and media-tech, provide students with a well-rounded curriculum.
 Extra units of study such as guitar in music and the traversing wall in P.E. make our specials program unique.
 We offer full- and half-day kindergarten programs as well as both tuition-based and need-based Early Childhood programs.
 After school enrichment programs include a variety of classes such as choir, dance, sign language, scrap-booking, and brain games.
 The Raptor Squad, a student technology, team films and broadcasts the school news daily.
 BASE Camp childcare is available before and after school.